Pagure/pagure/doc/install_evs.rst

     python-trollius
     python-trollius-redis

-..note:: We ship a systemd unit file for pagure_milter but we welcome patches
+.. note:: We ship a systemd unit file for pagure_milter but we welcome patches
         for scripts for other init systems.